 Golf, a game often depicted as the slower lane of sports, is just as dangerous as any other sport and more so for the spectators because most are on the sidelines following their favorite golfers around the course.
 Even Tiger Woods clonked someone in the head at least once during a tournament in England.
 While it would be impossible to have netting around every viewing area on the range, it is important to use driving range netting and golf cage nets in those areas where golfers practice.

 Nearly half of the incidents where people are hit by golf balls occur to groundskeepers and other workers on at the Golf Course.
 Most of these could easily be avoided by installing netting in designated areas.
-US Netting offers entire kits for both cages and driving range use in order that you don’t have to get your product up in bits and parts.
+US Netting offers entire kits for both golf cages and driving range use in order that you don’t have to get your product up in bits and parts.
 Need a large amount of golf netting?

 Not a problem with us.